-Lemon naturally contain AHA (Alpha Hydroxy Acid), an exfoliating acid that stimulates cell renewal and can lighten pigmentation – perfect for acne scarring.
+Lemon naturally contains exfoliating acids that stimulate cell renewal and can lighten pigmentation – seemingly perfect for acne scarring.
 While we do not recommended applying raw lemon juice directly onto your skin, you could consider adding it to a homemade face mask.

 This naturally antibacterial ingredient is probably in your kitchen cupboard and is a great, affordable option for hydrating your skin.
 In a similar way to shea butter, the moisturising properties can help to reduce the severity of acne scars but be careful as it’s highly comedogenic.
 This means it clogs pores, which can ultimately lead to more spots.

 A soothing ingredient that is fantastic for sunburn can also be used on acne scars.
 It actually contains a compound called ‘aloesin’ which was discovered to help with hyper-pigmentation left from acne scars.
-Slather it on when your acne scars seem red or inflamed, it will calm them instantly.
+Slather it on when your acne scars seem red or inflamed, you might not notice a difference in scar reduction but it will calm aggravated areas.